GingerNinja23/ipop-documentation/Running-SocialVPN-or-GroupVPN-on-Linux.md

     pkill gvpn_controller.py
     ```

-**Run groupvpn on another machine using same credentials and they will connect
+**Run groupvpn/socialvpn on another machine using same credentials and they will connect
 with each other.**